 Text Books: Moffatt: Old Testament.
 Fowler: A History of the Literature of Ancient Israel.
 Bailey and Kent: History of the Hebrew Commonwealth.
 Relevant articles in Hastings' Dictionary of the Bible.

 New Testament.
 The Gospels studied as the literary sources for the teaching of Jesus.

 Text Books: Moffatt: New Testament.
-Burton: Introduction to the Gospels.
-Goodspeed: The Story of the New Testament.
+Booth: The World of Jesus.
+Good-speed: The Story of the New Testament.